bfh/moodle-tiny_multilang2/README.md

 ## Troubleshooting

 If the language selection does not appear in the editor:
- - Check that the multilang filter is installed and enabled.
+ - Check that the multilang2 filter is installed and enabled.
  - Check that your site has at least two languages installed.